A vegan Wild Rice Spinach Salad made with colorful fresh veggies. Then tossed in a light lemon-garlic dressing! (Gluten-free.)

-- Cook rice according to package directions.
-(1 cup rice to 3-4 cups water.)
+- Rinse and cook rice according to package directions.
+(I use a ratio of 1 cup wild rice to 4 cups water.)

-- While rice is cooking, make the dressing: in a small bowl, whisk together all ingredients and set aside.
-(Feel free to add some herbs if you wish.)
+- Meanwhile, make the dressing: In a small bowl, whisk together all dressing ingredients and set aside.
+(Add some dried or fresh herbs if you'd like.)

-- Prep the veggies: dice the bell pepper, slice green onions, halve/quarter the tomatoes, and roughly chop the spinach.
+- Prepare the veggies: Dice bell pepper, slice green onions, halve/quarter the tomatoes, and roughly chop spinach.
 Place all veggies in a large bowl.

-- When rice is done cooking, drain excess water and add rice to the large veggie bowl.
+- When rice is done cooking, drain any excess water and immediately add to the large veggie bowl.
 Toss to combine.
 (The heat from the rice will slightly wilt the spinach.)

-- Whisk the dressing and pour over the salad.
+- Whisk the dressing again and pour over the salad.
 Toss to combine.

-- Serve immediately, or chill for an hour or more to further develop flavors.
+- Serve immediately, or chill covered in the fridge for an hour or more to further develop flavors.